 Jean Paul Ndagijimana

 Chair of the International Impact Committee

-Jean Paul has over 25 years of leadership experience in profit, not-for-profit and civil society settings.
-He has served as a senior consultant for KPMG and also as a country director, regional director and continental director for a variety of international nonprofit organisations (including World Relief, Clinton Foundation, Alliance for a Green Revolution in Africa).
+Jean Paul has more than 25 years of leadership experience in profit, not-for-profit and civil society settings.
+He has served as a Senior Consultant for KPMG and also as a Country Director, Regional Director and Continental Director for a variety of international non-profit organisations (including World Relief, Clinton Foundation, Alliance for a Green Revolution in Africa).
 Jean Paul has served as an elder for Nairobi Chapel and is now a pastor for Hope Evangelical Church in Kigali, Rwanda.

 Yemi, a former Banker and Consultant, is the Lead Pastor of Trinity Chapel in Beckton, East London and is an Area Pastor within the RCCG UK network.
-Yemi has been a committed Church builder for over 25 years.
+Yemi has been a committed Church builder for more than 25 years.
 He is passionate about teaching the Gospel and seeks to empower people, shaping and impacting society.
-Yemi previously had an extensive career in the Financial Services sector, both in the UK and Nigeria.
-He is married to Adejumoke who is the Family Life Pastor of Trinity Chapel.
+Yemi previously had an extensive career in the financial services sector, both in the UK and Nigeria.
+He is married to Adejumoke, who is the Family Life Pastor of Trinity Chapel.

-Chair of the Global Fundraising and Comms Committee
+Chair of the Supporter Engagement and Fundraising Committee